Be Careful What You Say

 Saying something in a light-hearted way with no harm intended may seem humorous; but without consideration could be harmful.

 We don’t know if the other person is having a rough day or maybe someone else made a similar comment to them.
 The possibility exists that, due to other circumstances, they totally miss the compliment and simply hear “I look stupid”.
 An often-unconsidered outcome is the effect on how others perceive us.
-They may see us as a person who cannot simply give a compliment; but enjoys a good put down.
-We could ruin our own reputation.
+They may see us as a person who cannot, a they say, leave well enough alone with the compliment; but enjoys a good put down.

-Humor is good.
-But humor at the expense of another person made in the image of God does not sound like a good idea.
+There is nothing wrong with humor in general.
+Humor can lighten the mood.
+But humor at the expense of another person made in the image of God is careless.

 Habits of speech

-Sometimes careless speech happens because we just do not pay attention to ourselves.
-Habits develop over time that can lead to speaking or acting without even thinking.
+Sometimes careless speech happens because we don’t pay attention to our speech in general.
+Habits can develop over time, causing us to speak or act without even thinking.

 Consider as well how one’s own insecurity can lead to a habit of putting others down.
 A child who grows up under constant criticism by overbearing parents may grow up to criticize others.
-A child who is often humiliated by insensitive classmates may grow up to humiliate others.
-There may be a sub-conscious need to knock others down in order to build oneself up.
-A prayerful reflection of speech habits is beneficial.
-That reflection might uncover areas where spiritual healing is necessary to help overcome careless speech.
+A child who is often humiliated by insensitive classmates may grow up to humiliate others to build self-esteem.

 Correcting others